-My name is Jon Call, but most know me as Jujimufu, the anabolic acrobat.
+My name is Jon Call, but most know me as Jujimufu.
 I’m the guy who did the weighted chair split videos that went viral.
 I also competed on America’s Got Talent Season 11.

 About me, Jujimufu: